General Terms and Conditions

 6.2 In case of a current account, the retained title is valid as security for the balance claim to which QUANTRON is entitled.
 The Customer may only sell the products subject to retention of title (“Reserved Products”) in the ordinary course of business.
 The Customer is not entitled to pledge the Reserved Products subject to QUANTRON’s title of ownership, to assign them by way of security or to make any other dispositions that endanger QUANTRON’s title.
-The Customer hereby assigns the claim from the resale to QUANTRON; QUANTRON accepts this assignment
+The Customer hereby assigns the claim from the resale to QUANTRON; QUANTRON accepts this assignment already now.

 6.3 If the Customer sells the Reserved Products subject to QUANTRON’s retention of title after processing or transformation or after combination with other goods or together with other goods, the assignment of claims is agreed only in the amount of the part which corresponds to the price agreed between QUANTRON and the Customer plus a safety margin of 10% of this price.

 6.4 The Customer is revocably authorised to collect the claims assigned to QUANTRON in trust for QUANTRON in his own name.
 QUANTRON may revoke this authorisation as well as the authorisation for resale if the Customer is in default with material obligations such as payment to QUANTRON; in case of revocation QUANTRON is entitled to collect the claim itself.